nahomjc/CRUD-with-UseContext-/README.md

+![GitHub Logo](https://i.imgur.com/9iNc56A.png)
+💻This code implements the following features:

+✔Adding a list of employee names, ages, and subscription status.
+✔Deleting a list of employees.
+✔Switching modes between day and night.
+✔Storing the database as a JS array in LocalStorage.
+✔Using useContext to pass data between components.
 # Getting Started with Create React App
-![GitHub Logo](https://i.imgur.com/9iNc56A.png)
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+###  `npm install -g npm`
 In the project directory, you can run:

 ### `npm start`